truongsonghiep/journey-to-the-west/chapter-023.md

 If the gutter's not drained I'll draw it for you.
 All things both great and small around the house
 I am able to do most readily."*

-“If you can work around the house,"* said the woman, *"you should discuss the matter again with your master.
+*"If you can work around the house,"* said the woman, *"you should discuss the matter again with your master.
 If there's no great inconvenience, we'll take you."*

-“No need for further discussion,"* said Eight Rules, *"for he's no genuine parent of mine.
+*"No need for further discussion,"* said Eight Rules, *"for he's no genuine parent of mine.
 Whether I want to do this or not is for me to decide."*

-306
-306
-“All right, all right,"* said the woman. *"Let me talk to my girls first."* She slipped back inside immediately and slammed the rear door shut.
+*"All right, all right,"* said the woman. *"Let me talk to my girls first."*

+She slipped back inside immediately and slammed the rear door shut.
 Eight Rules did not graze the horse there either, but led it back to the front.
 Little did he realize, however, that Great Sage Sun had heard everything.
-With wings outstretched, the Great Sage flew back to see the Tang Monk, changing back into his original form. *"Master,"* he said, *"Wuneng is leading the horse back here."*
+With wings outstretched, the Great Sage flew back to see the Tang Monk, changing back into his original form.

+*"Master,"* he said, *"Wuneng is leading the horse back here."*

-“Of course he's leading the horse,"* said the Tang Monk, *"for if he doesn't, it may run away in a fit of mischief."* Pilgrim started to laugh and gave a thorough account of what the woman and Eight Rules had said, but Tripitaka did not know whether to believe him or not.
+*"Of course he's leading the horse,"* said the Tang Monk, *"for if he doesn't, it may run away in a fit of mischief."*

+Pilgrim started to laugh and gave a thorough account of what the woman and Eight Rules had said, but Tripitaka did not know whether to believe him or not.
+In a little while Idiot arrived and tied up the horse.

-In a little while Idiot arrived and tied up the horse. *"Have you grazed him?"* asked the elder. *"There's not much good grass around here,"* said Eight Rules, *"so it's really no place to graze a horse."*
+*"Have you grazed him?"* asked the elder. *"There's not much good grass around here,"* said Eight Rules, *"so it's really no place to graze a horse."*

-“It may not be a place to graze the horse,"* said Pilgrim, *"but is it a place to lead a horse?"*
+*"It may not be a place to graze the horse,"* said Pilgrim, *"but is it a place to lead a horse?"*

 When Idiot heard this question, he knew that his secret was known.
 He lowered his head and turned it to one side; with pouting lips and wrinkled brows, he remained silent for a long time.
 Just then, they heard the side door open with a creak, and out came a pair of red lanterns and a pair of portable incense burners.
 There were swirling clouds of fragrance and the sounds of tinkling girdle-jade when the woman walked out leading her three daughters.
 Zhenzhen, Aiai, and Lianlian were told to bow to the scripture pilgrims, and as they did so, standing in a row at the main hall, they appeared to be most beautiful indeed.
 Look at them!

-Each mothlike eyebrow painted halcyon-blue:
+*Each mothlike eyebrow painted halcyon-blue:
 Each pretty face aglow with springlike hues.
 What beguiling, empire-shaking beauty!
 What ravishing, heart-jolting charm!